-- Ensuring their sub-contractors follow all policy, procedural and training requirements (including requirements for risk management) specified by Ryman - Always having some form of representation on site, while the subcontractor is working - Reviewing all health and safety documentation such as training registers, plant and equipment registers, and SWMS or similar risk assessments are in place and are adequate to manage risk.
-Some international recognized trainings may be accepted at the discretion of the Ryman Construction reviewer. - Providing copies of reviewed SWMS or similar risk assessments to Ryman - Ensuring ongoing interaction between themselves and the sub-contractor, monitoring the sub-contractor's compliance to the agreed standards and activities and health and safety practices - Leading or participating in the investigation of any health and safety events relating to their sub-contractor
+- Ensuring their sub-contractors follow all policy, procedural and training requirements (including requirements for risk management) specified by Ryman - Always having a representative on site to manage the subcontracted works as per conditions set in the contract.
+Ensuring Ryman Healthcare health and safety requirements are communicated to the subcontractor and upheld. - If a subcontractor is working under their main contractor's health and safety documentation, an agreement between both parties must be documented to acknowledge responsibilities for health and safety from both parties.
+If a subcontractor is working under their own health and safety documentation (e.g., risk assessment/safe work method statements, training registers) this must be obtained and reviewed by the parent contractor and approved documents provided to Ryman (prior to works commencing).
+The contractor is responsible for ensuring these records remain applicable, are kept up to date, and provided to Ryman at the required intervals. - Ensuring ongoing interaction between themselves and the sub-contractor, monitoring the sub-contractor's compliance to the agreed standards and activities and health and safety practices - Leading or participating in the investigation of any health and safety events relating to their sub-contractor